SAP-archive/BUILD/Contributing.md

 5. Enter a summary is specific to the bug.

+6. Click the <b>Submit Issue</b> button.

    To review the complete guidelines for reporting bugs, see [Guidelines for Bug Reports](https://github.wdf.sap.corp/Norman/Norman/blob/master/Guidelines%20for%20Bug%20Reports.md).

-   Once an Issue has been created, you can click comment to add further comments or respond.
+   Once an issue has been created, you can click comment to add further comments or respond.

 ###<a name="Propose Enhancements Using Issue Tracker"></a> Proposing Enhancements Using Issue Tracker